 In response to her letter, Helgelien rushed to her side in January 1908.
 He had with him a check for $2,900, his savings, which he had drawn from his local bank.
 A few days after Helgelien arrived, he and Gunness appeared at the Savings Bank in La Porte and deposited the check.

 At this time, Belle started to have problems with her farmhand, Ray Lamphere.
 Ray was deeply in love with Gunness and performed any chore for her, no matter how gruesome.
-He was jealous of the many men who arrived to court his employer and up to this time had endured most of these attentive strangers.
-However, when he was introduced to Andrew Hegelian — Belle’s new husband-to-be, he made a scene and Belle promptly fired him on February 3, 1908.
-A few days later Helgelien was gone, but Gunness appeared at the bank to make an additional $1200.00 deposit.
+He was jealous of the many men who arrived at court his employer and had endured most of these attentive strangers up to this time.
+However, when he was introduced to Andrew Hegelian — Belle’s new husband-to-be, he made a scene, and Belle promptly fired him on February 3, 1908.
+A few days later, Helgelien was gone, but Gunness appeared at the bank to make an additional $1200.00 deposit.

 Shortly after dispensing with Lamphere, she presented herself at the La Porte County courthouse, declaring that her former employee was not in his right mind and was a menace to the public.
 Somehow, she convinced local authorities to hold a sanity hearing, but Lamphere was pronounced sane and released.
 Gunness was back a few days later to complain to the sheriff that Lamphere had visited her farm and argued with her.
 She contended that he posed a threat to her family and had Lamphere arrested for trespassing.

 Despite the arrest, Lamphere returned again and again to see her, but she drove him away.
-On one occasion, he confided to a neighboring farmer: “Helgelien won’t bother me no more.
+He confided to a neighboring farmer on one occasion: “Helgelien won’t bother me no more.
 We fixed him for keeps.”

 Next, Belle presented herself to a lawyer in La Porte named M.E.
-Leliter, telling him that she feared for her life and that of her children.
-Ray Lamphere, she said, had threatened to kill her and burn her house down and she wanted to make out a will, in case he went through with his threats.
+Leliter, telling him that she feared for her life and her children.
+Ray Lamphere, she said, had threatened to kill her and burn her house down, and she wanted to make out a will in case he went through with his threats.
 The will was completed, leaving her estate to her children.
 However, she never went to the police to tell them about Lamphere’s allegedly life-threatening statements.

-In February 1908 Belle hired another man named Joe Maxon to help her with the farm.
-A couple of months later, Maxson awoke in the early hours of April 28, 1908, smelling smoke in his room, which was on the second floor of the Gunness house.
+In February 1908, Belle hired another man named Joe Maxon to help her with the farm.
+A couple of months later, Maxson awoke in the early hours of April 28, 1908, smelling smoke in his room on the second floor of the Gunness house.
 He opened the hall door to a sheet of flames and screamed Gunness’s name and those of her children but got no response.
 He slammed the door and then, in his underwear, leaped from the second-story window, barely surviving the fire that was closing in around him.

-At first, investigators believed the bodies to be those of Belle Gunness and her three children: Myrtle, age eleven Lucy, age nine; and Phillip, age five.
+At first, investigators believed the bodies to be Belle Gunness and her three children: Myrtle, age eleven Lucy, age nine; and Phillip, age five.
 But, from the start, there were questions as to whether the headless corpse was that of Belle Gunness.
-The woman in the fire was estimated to be approximately 5′ 3″ tall and weighed about 125 pounds, significantly smaller than Belle Gunness.
-Furthermore, several neighbors and friends viewed the corpse including two neighboring farmers and several friends who all said it was not Belle.
+The woman in the fire was approximately 5′ 3″ tall and weighed about 125 pounds, significantly smaller than Belle Gunness.
+Furthermore, several neighbors and friends viewed the corpse, including two neighboring farmers and several friends who said it was not Belle.

-The local dentist then stepped in, stating that if any dental work could be found he could make a positive identification.
-The investigators then began to sift through the debris and a piece of bridgework was found, the dentist identified it as work done for Gunness.
+The local dentist then stepped in, stating that if any dental work could be found, he could make an identification.
+The investigators then began to sift through the debris, and a piece of bridgework was found; the dentist identified it as work done for Gunness.
 As a result, Coroner Charles Mack officially concluded that the adult female body discovered in the ruins was Belle Gunness.

 As the investigation was ongoing, Asle Helgelien arrived in La Porte from South Dakota and told Sheriff Smutzer that he believed his brother, Andrew, had met with foul play at Gunness’s hands.
-He also stated that Andrew had answered a matrimonial ad that had been placed by Belle Gunness in a Norwegian language newspaper.
-In her reply, Belle offered true love and a life of wedded bliss, but also mentioned a quick $1,000 that she needed to pay off a mortgage.
-When Andrew left home he withdrew his life savings from the bank and was never heard from again.
+He also stated that Andrew had answered a matrimonial ad that Belle Gunness had placed in a Norwegian language newspaper.
+In her reply, Belle offered true love and a life of wedded bliss but also mentioned a quick $1,000 that she needed to pay off a mortgage.
+When Andrew left home, he withdrew his life savings from the bank and was never heard from again.

 Helgelien became even more convinced of foul play when he went out to the ruins of Belle’s home and watched as the men digging for her head turned up eight men’s watches, assorted bones, and human teeth instead.
 He searched through the property on his own and shouted to the men to start digging in the rubbish hole that was located in Belle’s hog pen.
 As they began turning the earth, they found four bodies — all of them skillfully sliced apart and wrapped in oilcloth.
 One of the bodies belonged to Andrew Hegelian.

-Sheriff Smutzer then took a dozen men back to the farm and began to dig and on May 3, 1908, the diggers unearthed the body of Jennie Olson who had vanished in December 1906.
-They then they found the small bodies of two unidentified children.
+Sheriff Smutzer then took a dozen men back to the farm and began to dig, and on May 3, 1908, the diggers unearthed the body of Jennie Olson, who had vanished in December 1906.
+They then found the small bodies of two unidentified children.
 As days progressed and the gruesome work continued, one body after another was discovered in Gunness’ hog pen.
 Those that could be identified included:

-- Thomas Lindboe, who had left Chicago and had gone to work as a hired man for Gunness three years earlier.
+- Thomas Lindboe had left Chicago and had gone to work as a hired man for Gunness three years earlier.